A tibble: 613,744 × 83

 mutate(total_n = sum(n),

-gender_per = 100* n/total_n)
+gender_per = 100* n/total_n)comparing science and reading

 PISA_2022 %>%